On the Gross-Keating invariant of a quadratic form over a non-archimedean local field: Introduction

+In particular, the Siegel series of $B$ is determined by $\mathrm{EGK}(B)$.
+Note that this formula holds for both the non-dyadic case and the dyadic case.

 We now explain the content of this paper.
 In section \ref{sec:1}, we will discuss some elementary properties of the Gross-Keating invariant.
 In particular, we show that if $B_1\in\calhnd_m(\frko)$ is represented by $B\in\calhnd_n(\frko)$, then $\GK(B_1)\succeq \GK(B)^{(m)}$ (Lemma \ref{lem:1.2}).
 This lemma is useful to calculate Gross-Keating invariants.
 In section \ref{sec:2}, we calculate Gross-Keating invariants of binary forms explicitly.
 The results of section \ref{sec:3} and \ref{sec:4} are the technical heart of this paper.
 In section \ref{sec:3}, we introduce reduced forms (see Definition \ref{def:3.2}) and discuss its properties.
-In section \ref{sec:4}, we prove the reduction theorem (Theorem \ref{thm:4.1}) which implies that any half-integral symmetric matrix is equivalent to a reduced form.
-By the reduction theorem, the proofs of the main theorems are reduced to the case of reduced form.
-Using these results, we prove the main theorems in section \ref{sec:5}.
-In the last section, we discuss some combinatorial properties of auxiliary invariants $\xi_{B^{(k)}}$ and $\eta_{B^{(k)}}$.
-To this end, we introduce extended GK data, and show that these invariants satisfy the axioms of extended GK data.
-Conversely, we show that any extended GK datum comes from a half-integral symmetric matrix.
+In section \ref{sec:4}, we prove the reduction theorem (Theorem \ref{thm:4.1}) which says that any half-integral symmetric matrix is equivalent to a reduced form.
+By the reduction theorem, the proofs of the theorems above are reduced to the case of reduced form.
+Using these results, we prove the Theorems \ref{thm:0.1}--\ref{thm:0.4} in section \ref{sec:5}.
+In section \ref{sec:6}, we discuss some combinatorial properties of auxiliary invariants $\xi_{B^{(k)}}$ and $\eta_{B^{(k)}}$.
+To this end, we introduce EGK data (Definition 6.2), and show that these invariants satisfy the axioms of EGK data (Theorem 6.1).

-Our results have an application to the theory of Siegel series.
-For the theory of Siegel series, one can consult Katsurada \cite{Katsurada} and Shimura \cite{shimura97}.
-The Siegel series arises from the local factor of the Fourier coefficients of Siegel Eisenstein series.
-For $F=\QQ_p$, an explicit formula for the Siegel series was given by Katsurada \cite{Katsurada}.
-But the explicit formula was very complicated for $p=2$.
-In a forthcoming paper \cite{ikedakatsurada}, we will show that the explicit formula of the Siegel series can be formulated in a uniform way in terms of the extended Gross-Keating data.